The important things you should know before you visit Mozambique...

 Mozambique lies on the doorstep of the Indian ocean

-We’ve summarised all you need to know to tour the beautiful Mozambique like a local.
+We’ve summarised all you need to know in order to tour the beautiful Mozambique like a local.

 The best time to visit